mr-bt/manager.README/README.md

 ## About Me

 Hello, I'm Bruno.
-I was born in Porto, Portugal, in 1983 and have since lived in Lisbon and London.
+I was born in Porto, Portugal, 1983 and have since lived in Lisbon and London.
 I'm a father to a wonderful baby boy and a partner to a fantastic woman.

 Outside of work, my interests are diverse: